5 Tips to Set New Year's Resolutions That Stick

 It’s not enough to say you want to learn a new skill or hobby, or get healthy, or anything else if you’re not entirely sure why you’re doing it.

-Make sure that when you’re deciding what to commit to, you clarify why this resolution is important to you.
+Make sure that when you’re deciding what you want to commit to, you first clarify why this resolution is important to you.

 “Should” creates an obligation, and obligations are a chore.
 Chores aren’t very fun or motivating.
-Instead, see if you can reframe your resolution into a project.
+Instead, see if you can reframe your resolution into an ongoing project that will naturally ebb and flow.

 Clarifying the deeper meaning underlying your project gives you the option of choosing what’s more important to you whenever you don’t feel like it.